-2.5.8 Sewer System
+2.5.3 Sewer System

-The system in Mombasa City is connected to two treatment plants i.e. Kipevu treatment plant located on the West Mainland area and Kizingo Treatment Plant located in Kizingo area within Mombasa Town.
+The system in Mombasa City is connected to two treatment plants these are: Kipevu treatment plant located on the West Mainland area and Kizingo Treatment Plant located in Kizingo area within Mombasa Town.
 Whereas the Kizingo plant is currently inoperable, the Kipevu one operates at 30% it capacity leading to the disposal of partially treated sewage into the sea at Makupa, Ziwani and Port Tudor.
 The rest of the County depends on privately constructed soak pits and pit latrines which have a potential to pollute water sources.
 There is little evidence of adherence to the Water Act 2002 that stipulates the requirements for boreholes and pit latrines to be located at far distances to protect ground water sources from contamination.
-Buxton estate sewage system has been operating suboptimally as evidenced by some of the correspondence attached in appendix 9 The proposed site has tenants who are currently using soak pit to manage wastes.
-The developer proposed to setup a suitably sized wastewater treatment plant as shown in the drawings attached in appendix 10.
+The developer proposed to setup a suitably sized wastewater treatment plant as shown in the drawings attached in appendix 5.

-2.5.9 Infrastructure
+2.5.4 Infrastructure